 Add tomatoes, black beans and vegetable stock.
 Stir and bring to a boil.
 Reduce to a simmer.
 Add cumin, paprika, oregano, cayenne pepper and tomato paste.
 Let simmer for at least 25 to 30 minutes, until squash can be pierced easily with a fork.

-Taste and add more cayenne pepper and/or salt, if desired.
+Taste and add more cayenne pepper and salt, if desired.

-Serve with a squeeze of lime and garnish with cilantro and a dollop of whole-milk yogurt.
+Serve with a squeeze of lime, a sprinkling of cilantro and a dollop of yogurt.

 Recipe by, PCC Cooks instructor